Considering living on campus for the Spring Semester?

 How to live in the University Residence Halls

-From mid-November to mid-March, you can select a new room/hall by logging into My UW Housing.
-After selecting a new room/hall, you have 7 days to sign your housing contract and submit your deposit or the room will become available for other students to choose.
+From mid-November through February, you can select a new room/hall by logging into My UW Housing.
+After selecting a new room/hall, you have 7 days to sign your housing contract and submit your advance payment or the room will become available for other students to choose.

-You can change your room assignment as many times as you like through mid-March.
-Beginning March 16th, if you want to change rooms, you need to visit the Assignment Office in the lower level of Slichter Hall.
+If you want to change rooms after February, you need to visit the Assignment Office on the lower level of Slichter Residence Hall.

-Contracts for continuing UW students for Academic year 2018-19 will require a $300 deposit.
+Contracts for continuing UW students will require a $300 advance payment.
 Current UW-Madison students who have previously lived with University Housing are not subject to the $50 non-refundable contract fee.
-Review the cancellation policy in our 2018-19 contract that specifies what must be met to qualify for a cancellation and details of the forfeiture schedule, if applicable.
-Your fourth quarter bill will be reduced by the deposit you have made.
+Review the cancellation policy in our contract that specifies what must be met to qualify for cancellation and details of the forfeiture schedule, if applicable.
+Your second-semester bill will be reduced by the advance payment you have made.